0conf/safe-drawlist/README.md

 # Safe Swap
-Swap an ImGui drawlist safely from one thread to another.
-For example, in Unreal Engine 4's game and RHI thread.
+Swap an ImGui drawlist safely from one thread to another to another.

 ## How to use (Unreal Engine 4)